DevTrevi/DgcReader/README.md

 | TrustList implementation for the Swedish backend        | [![NuGet version (DgcReader.TrustListProviders.Sweden)](https://img.shields.io/nuget/vpre/DgcReader.TrustListProviders.Sweden)](https://www.nuget.org/packages/DgcReader.TrustListProviders.Sweden/)  |
 | Abstractions for building TrustList providers | [![NuGet version (DgcReader.TrustListProviders.Abstractions)](https://img.shields.io/nuget/vpre/DgcReader.TrustListProviders.Abstractions)](https://www.nuget.org/packages/DgcReader.TrustListProviders.Abstractions/)  |
 | Implementation for the Italian validation rules| [![NuGet version (DgcReader.RuleValidators.Italy)](https://img.shields.io/nuget/vpre/DgcReader.RuleValidators.Italy)](https://www.nuget.org/packages/DgcReader.RuleValidators.Italy/)  |

+#### Upgrading from version < 1.2.0
+In 1.2.0 release of the packages, many changes was made in order to cleanup and standardize the interfaces as mush as possible.
+If you are upgrading from a previus version, keep this in mind and read this readme carefully in order to correctly use the library as intended.

+### Extending the library

+All you have to do in order to extend the library is to implement the interfaces exposed under the `DgcReader.Interfaces.*` namespace.
+You can use the implementations in the repository as an example, or you can code them from scratch.
+If you are implementing a TrustList provider, the `DgcReader.TrustListProviders.Abstractions` package can results useful to simply implement a service optimized for multiple concurrent requests like a web application.
+Any suggestion will be appreciated!

 #### Disclaimer